.

 Author Paula Miller standing in kitchen with gray shirt

-However, unexpected events put her writing on hold for 15 years...
+However, unexpected events put her fiction writing on hold for 15 years...

-When she came back, she decided to focus on what she'd always wanted to write in the first place: faith-based historical romance written the same way she likes to read it - with themes of heartache, hope, and redemption along with a dash of intrigue, flirtation, and humor.
+Today she writes faith-based historical romance the same way she likes to read it—with themes of heartache, hope, and redemption along with a dash of intrigue, flirtation, and humor.

-A homeschooling mother of six, Paula makes her home in the wide, open spaces of South Dakota with her high school sweetheart and husband of 27 years.
+A homeschooling mother of six, Paula makes her home in the wide, open spaces of South Dakota with her husband of 29 years.

 For as long as I can remember, I've loved to read.

-And not just reading - reading incessantly.
-A common scenario in our house involved my twin sister and I hunting down our books because our younger sister would hide them from us so that we'd play with her.
+And not just reading—reading incessantly.
+A common scenario in our house involved my twin sister and I hunting down our books because our younger sister would hide them so we'd play with her.

 I read through school, taking my books to every class just in case I could sneak in a few more minutes between bells.
-Even though I won an award in high school for poetry, my true love was writing stories.
+I won an award in high school for poetry, but my true love was writing stories.

 I started my first Christian historical romance novel during my senior year.
-This was the same year I met Travis, the love of my life, who I married shortly after graduation.
+This was the same year I met Travis, the love of my life.
+We were married on the first Saturday my pastor had available after my high school graduation.

 During the next four years I wrote on and off.
 Travis finished his bachelor degree, we moved back to our home state, our first son was born, and not to be outdone, our second son arrived 19 months later.
-Three more years passed and life was moving along swimmingly.
+Three more years passed and life moved along swimmingly.

 And then time stopped.
 Just four days before her due date, our daughter, Katie, was stillborn.

-Time passed slowly, but eventually I picked up my pen.
+Time passed slowly, but eventually I picked up my pen again.
 This time to write about life. . .and death.
-The need to put raw emotions into words was incredibly hard, but incredibly healing at the same time.
-(Katie's story is available as a PDF for anyone who needs it or wants to share it with someone else who is grieving.)
+The need to put my emotions into words was incredibly hard, but incredibly healing at the same time.
+(Katie's story is available as a PDF for anyone who needs it or would like to share it with someone else.)

 Author Paula Miller standing in kitchen with gray shirt

-After a time, we were blessed with another son.
-In the midst of that joy, I began writing fiction again.
+After a time, we were blessed with another son, and in the midst of that joy, I began writing fiction again.

-Just a few months later, Travis, who had been dealing with chronic health issues for over a decade, was diagnosed with Lyme disease and candida.
+Just a few months later, Travis, who had been dealing with chronic health issues for over a decade, was diagnosed with Lyme disease.

 A different direction

 It never ceases to amaze me. . .how God orchestrates your life in a different direction than you'd planned.
-Yet in the end you can look back and see how necessary it was - and somehow God, in his mercy, used it for good.
+Yet in the end you can look back and see how necessary it was— and how God uses it for good.

-I never would have imagined that putting my writing to the side in order to research ways to help my husband would have turned into 15 years of researching, a business, and becoming a Certified Health Specialist and Metabolic Nutrition Coach to teach clients from around the world.
+I never would have imagined that putting my writing to the side in order to research ways to help my husband would have turned into 15 years of researching, a business, and becoming certified to teach clients from around the world.

 Yeah.
 Didn't see that one coming.